timbus-project/extractor-framework/readme.md

 &nbsp;

 ### Working with extractors
 As mentioned, this project is responsible for delegating extractions to all extractor modules.
-The [Osgi Framework](http://www.osgi.org/Main/HomePage) is used to modularize the Context Population Framework and, hence, the Extractors API searches through OSGI for any extractor module that implements the IExtractor interface - present in [Extractors Core](https://opensourceprojects.eu/p/timbus/context-population/extractors-core) - and making its service available.
+The [Osgi Framework](http://www.osgi.org/Main/HomePage) is used to modularize the Context Population Framework and, hence, the Extractors API searches through OSGI for any extractor module that implements the *IExtractor* interface - present in [Extractors Core](https://opensourceprojects.eu/p/timbus/context-population/extractors-core) - and making its service available.
 Further information on how to implement an extractor that Extractors API recognizes and is able to use can be found in this **[guide](https://opensourceprojects.eu/p/timbus/context-population/extractors/wiki/How%20to%20create%20a%20new%20Extractor/)**.
-  The Extractors API contains a web service that accepts HTML extraction requests.
-To perform such requests, the [Context Population GUI](https://opensourceprojects.eu/p/timbus/context-population/context-population-gui/) can be used.
+The API offers a Web Service with a set of endpoints to query information from the framework or order *Jobs* - Each Extraction is delegated as a *Job*, which consists of an independent thread in the system.
+"/extractors/api/extract" endpoint accepts the following POST format requests:

+	#!json

+	{
+	extractions: [
+		{
+			{
+				parameters: {
+					fqdn: "localhost",
+					port: "22",
+					user: "timbus",
+					password: "password"
+				},
+				module: "Linux Hardware Extractor"
+			}
+		}
+	],
+	callback: {
+		endpointPath : '/results',
+		endpointPort: 3000,
+		originRequestType: 'post'
+		}
+	}

+This request orders a list of extraction jobs, each of them a single *Job*.
+As can be seen, besides the extractor's information the Extractors API also receives callback information: As the job response is assynchronous, Extractors API can be called to send a request to a certain endpoint upon finishing a Job.
+In this case, the callback is being asked in the form of a POST request - which contains the result of the extraction in its body - and it even specifies the endpoint path and port.

+In order to facilitate such requests, the [Context Population GUI](https://opensourceprojects.eu/p/timbus/context-population/context-population-gui/) was developed.
+This is a **nodejs** service which communicates with Extractors API and [Converters API](https://opensourceprojects.eu/p/timbus/context-model/converters-api).

 &nbsp;